grafana/tempo/docs/tempo/website/getting-started/traces.md

 Finally, the request and response activity ends and a record of that request is sent to Grafana or Grafana Cloud.

-## Traces and labels
+## Traces and trace IDs

-Setting up tracing adds a label to all of these events.
-The label is generated when the request is initiated and that same label is applied to every single event as the request and response generate activity across the system.
+Setting up tracing adds an identifier, or trace ID, to all of these events.
+The trace ID is generated when the request is initiated and that same trace ID is applied to every single event as the request and response generate activity across the system.

-That label enables one to trace, or follow a request as it flows from node to node, service to microservice to lambda function to wherever it goes in your chaotic, cloud computing system and back again.
+That trace ID enables one to trace, or follow a request as it flows from node to node, service to microservice to lambda function to wherever it goes in your chaotic, cloud computing system and back again.
 This is recorded and displayed as spans.

 Here's an example showing two pages in Grafana Cloud.
 The first, on the left (1), shows a query using the **Explore** feature.
 In the query results you can see a **traceID** field that was added to an application.
-That field contains a **Tempo** label.
-The second page, on the right (2), uses the same Explore feature to perform a Tempo search using that **traceID** label.
+That field contains a **Tempo** trace ID.
+The second page, on the right (2), uses the same Explore feature to perform a Tempo search using that **trace ID**.
 It then shows a set of spans as horizontal bars, each bar denoting a different part of the system.

 <p align="center"><img src="../assets/trace-explore-spans.png" alt="Trace example"></p>

-The label is applied to activities recorded as metrics and as logs.
+The trace ID is applied to activities recorded as metrics and as logs.

 ## What are traces used for?